-Companies are paying top dollar to attract these unwelcome bot traffic through paid media campaigns.
+Companies are paying top dollar to attract this unwelcome bot traffic through paid media campaigns.

 CHEQ For PPC has now launched advanced heatmaps as a free add-on.
 Like services such as FullStory and Hotjar this provides interactive heatmaps of real clicks, actions, and recordings of real (human) sessions.
-But for the first time it also unveils the exact movement of bot and invalid traffic found on campaigns including Facebook, Google, LinkedIn, Snapchat and Twitter.
+But for the first time, it also unveils the exact movement of the bot and invalid traffic found on campaigns, including Facebook, Google, LinkedIn, Snapchat, and Twitter.

 Customers can see in real time how bots interact across campaigns.

-- On mobile the amount of these static lazy bots (no movement whatsoever) are 79% of invalid clicks.
+- On mobile, the amount of these static lazy bots (no movement whatsoever) is 79% of invalid clicks.

 If it If it looks like a bot, clicks like a bot, and scrolls like a bot, then it probably is a bot